-Lower Nethan Gorge reserve is part of the Clyde Valley Woodlands National Nature Reserve and is one of the best examples of semi-natural woodland still surviving in the Clyde Valley.
-Rich ash and elm woodland grows on the steep slopes, supporting a wide variety of plants.
+Lower Nethan Gorge reserve is one of the best examples of semi-natural woodland still surviving in the Clyde Valley.
+Rich ash and elm woodland grows on the steep slopes, supporting a wide variety of plants and animals, including green woodpeckers, otters and badgers.

 An unsurfaced linear path is maintained between the Crossford entrance and Craignethan Castle.
 The path is steep in places, with long flights of steps at both ends.
 Beware steep cliffs and old mine workings close to the path; please stay on the path and keep dogs on a lead.